achacon01/nuclearMedicineToolsWebsite/README.md

 Project Aims

 The goal of this project is to create a comprehensive and user-friendly website for performing common nuclear medicine calculations.
 Its modular architecture not only streamlines routine tasks but also paves the way for future expansion, allowing additional features and calculations to be integrated over time.
-Modules and Tools
-Flow Rate Calculator

-Calculates the required delivery time for radiopharmaceuticals by dividing the volume by the desired flow rate—ideal for therapeutic procedures.
-Physics Constants

-Provides essential physics constants (e.g., gamma constants for F-18 and Tc-99m) and embeds a comprehensive radionuclide information booklet for quick reference.
-Unit Conversion

-Converts between SI and empirical units for activity, absorbed dose, equivalent dose, and exposure, ensuring consistent and accurate calculations.
-Waste Management

-Simplifies radioactive waste labeling and logging.
-The module generates printable waste labels and manages a digital logbook, streamlining compliance with regulatory guidelines.
-BMI Calculator

-Calculates Body Mass Index (BMI) using standard, lean (James method), and ideal (Devine method) approaches.
-It also suggests dosing parameters based on the calculated BMI.
-Decay Calculator

-Determines decayed or undecayed activity of an isotope by applying decay equations that factor in half-life and elapsed time between measurements.
-Activity Calculator

-Estimates the administered radiopharmaceutical dose by accounting for residual activity in the syringe and applying decay corrections.
-Glomerular Filtration Rate (GFR) Calculator

-Calculates kidney function using blood sample data (typically at three time points).
-Includes features to generate detailed GFR reports and optionally save patient data via a database.
-Volume Draw Calculator

-Helps determine the volume of stock solution required to achieve a desired activity level.
-All values are converted to Bq internally for consistency.
-Patient Discharge Calculator

-Estimates safe discharge times for patients after radioisotope therapy by using external dose rate measurements and clearance times as per ARPANSA guidelines.
-Population Radiopharmaceutical Dose Calculator

-Computes organ and effective doses based on population averages—useful for clinical trials and adjusting protocols for varying age groups.
-Urgent Calculations
-Exposure Calculator

-Provides a rapid, worst-case scenario estimate of effective dose and radiation risk in urgent situations using physical and biological decay factors.
-Baby Breast Milk Exposure Calculator

-Calculates the estimated effective dose a baby might receive from breast milk following a nuclear medicine procedure, including recommended cessation times for breastfeeding.
-Administered Activity Calculator

-Assists in determining additional dosing required when an initial radiopharmaceutical administration is interrupted, ensuring an accurate total dose.
-Current Rollout and Results

-The website is currently implemented in parallel with existing legacy systems at a training facility.
-Senior staff are using both the new tool and traditional methods simultaneously to ensure accuracy.
-Any discrepancies are under review, and full deployment is anticipated in early 2025.
-Discussion and Future Development

 A more detailed documentation can be found in the encloded readme PDF